bradleytaunt/1mb-club/submit.md

 ## How to Submit

-1. Do a [Cloudflare URL Scan](https://radar.cloudflare.com/scan) of your website
+1. Do a [Debugbear Website Scan](https://www.debugbear.com/test/website-speed) of your website
 2. Once complete, check the "Bytes Total" stat in the "Network" card to make sure the **uncompressed** size of your site is less than 1MB
-3. If your site satisfies this requirement, add it to the existing `_data/sites.yml` file (following the same format as other members) and [open a PR](https://codeberg.org/btxx/1mb-club) or [submit a patch via email](https://lists.sr.ht/~bt/1mb-club-devel) if that's your jam
+3. If your site satisfies this requirement, add it to the existing `_data/sites.yml` file (following the same format as other members) and [open a PR](https://codeberg.org/btxx/1mb-club) or [submit a patch via email](https://lists.sr.ht/~bt/1mb-club-devel) (if that's your jam)
 4. I will then review your patch and merge it into master.
 Once merged, your site will be added to the list.

 > **Note:** Don't worry about where you place your content inside the existing `_data/sites.yml` file.
 The order will be automatically reformatted once it is approved and merged into `master`.